DylanKojiCheslin/curly-octo-sniffle/README.md

 Any expiration date in the future
 ```
 the recurring payments example has no UI to show that it has worked,
-to confirm look in /subscriptions of your stripe account
+to confirm look in /subscriptions of your stripe account conformation